 Who doesn’t love a good museum?!
 We sure do!
+I think is 2018 alone we have been to over 50!
 Museums are one of my top favourite things to do, I’ve always loved them and even more so now we have Eric along with us.
 Here I’ve handpicked 12 of our favourite museums which are either in or around Sheffield.
-They’re easy to get to (always using public transport, too!), fun for toddlers and they’re guaranteed to be a good day out!
+These ones are easy to get to (always using public transport, too!), fun for toddlers and they’re guaranteed to be a good day out!
 And bonus, there’s many free ones, too!
 Plus some extras at the bottom.
 Do you have any recommendations? we’re always looking out for new museums to try.
 Top 12 Yorkshire PlToddler Friendly Museums

 Top 12 Yorkshire Toddler Friendly Museums